 Personal injury law in California is intended to compensate persons who are injured by the actions of another, whether those actions are negligent or intentional.
 Accidents and personal injuries are an everyday occurrence and in most instances, someone is legally responsible.
 A broad range of claims are included in personal injury actions, such as motor vehicle accidents, slips and falls, defective products, animal bites, dangerous conditions on someone’s property (premises liability), assault and battery, wrongful death, among others.
-A personal injury action can be a complex and frustrating experience and it is best to contact an Encino personal injury attorney as soon as possible.
+A personal injury action can be a complex and frustrating experience and it is best to contact a Los Angeles & Encino personal injury attorney as soon as possible.

 At the Law Offices of Steven J. Horn our seasoned personal injury attorneys in Encino, Los Angeles will aggressively fight to protect your rights to hold the responsible party accountable for your injuries.

 What should you do After a personal Injury in Encino, Los Angeles?

 If you or a loved one has been injured in an accident, it is very important to protect your rights to any possible future legal action against a responsible party.
 The following things should be done after sustaining a personal injury:

 - Get immediate medical attention: The most important thing to do is to seek prompt medical attention for your personal injuries.
 Tell the attending physician as many details as possible about the accident in order to document important medical information.